formula/rootr/README.md

 A router for single page applications:

 1. Wraps DOM APIs for window and history.
-2. Routes defined with a paths, similar to express.
+2. Routes defined with paths, similar to express.
 3. Content loaded async.
-Works with webpack.
+Works with code splitting.

 ## Usage